ledger-rs/cookbook/src/return-of-capital.md

 In the first transaction we are using the full Lot syntax, explicitly specifying the date and the price although this is normally not necessary.
 The dates (`[2000-01-01]`) are inferred from the transaction date and the price from the price syntax (`@ 10.00 USD`).
 Here we are illustrating the example only.

+The first transaction buys 100 units of IPE in the value of $1000.

 The second transaction marks the Return of Capital event:

 - 500 USD is returned to the investor